robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: To get the UPRN, you can use [FindMyAddress](https://www.findmyaddress.co.uk/search)
+Note: To get the UPRN, you can use [FindMyAddress](https://www.findmyaddress.co.uk/search).
+This parser requires a Selenium webdriver.

 ---